-Use of accrued paid sick leave is required when the reason for an absence due to illness or injury, or for caring for an eligible ill or injured family member.
+Use of accrued paid sick leave is required when an absence is due to illness or injury, or for caring for an eligible ill or injured family member.
 Vacation leave may be used for illness and injury absences only when accrued sick leave is exhausted.
 When an employee has exhausted both accrued sick and vacation paid leave, additional full-day absences due to illness will be unpaid.
 Employees with questions about paid sick leave should contact the HR Department.